-Asset Giant lets you define your own statuses so the labels on your assets reflect how you actually run things.
-The states you track become the states the system offers, which means everyone reads the inventory the same way and your status-based filters and reports become genuinely meaningful.
+Define your own statuses — “Out on Hire”, “Awaiting PAT”, “In for Service” — so labels reflect how you actually run things.
+Everyone reads the inventory the same way, and your filters and reports become genuinely meaningful.

 Speak your own language